ur-whitelab/hoomd-tf/README.md

 To construct a graph, construct a graphbuilder:

 ```
-from hoomd.tensorflow_plugin import GraphBuilder
+from hoomd.tensorflow_plugin import graph_builder
-graph = GraphBuilder(N, NN, output_forces)
+graph = graph_builder(N, NN, output_forces)
 ```

 where `N` is the number of particles in the simulation, `NN` is the maximum number of nearest neighbors to consider, and `output_forces` indicates if the graph will output forces to use in the simulation.
 After building the `graph`, it will have three tensors as attributes to use in constructing the tensorflow graph: `nlist`, `positions`, and `forces`. `nlist` is an `N` x `NN` x 4 tensor containing the nearest neighbors.
 An entry of all zeros indicates that less than `NN` nearest neighbors where present for a particular particle.
 The 4 right-most dimensions are `x,y,z` and `w`, which is the particle type.
 Note that the `x,y,z` values are a vector originating at the particle and ending at its neighbor. `positions` and `forces` are `N` x 4 tensors. `forces` *only* is available if the graph does not output forces via `output_forces=False`.

 Computing Forces
 -----
-If you graph is outputting forces, you may either compute forces and pass them to `GraphBuilder.save(...)` or have them computed via automatic differentiation of a potential energy.
-Call `GraphBuilder.compute_forces(energy)` where `energy` is a scalar or tensor that depends on `nlist` and/or `positions`.
+If you graph is outputting forces, you may either compute forces and pass them to `graph_builder.save(...)` or have them computed via automatic differentiation of a potential energy.
+Call `graph_builder.compute_forces(energy)` where `energy` is a scalar or tensor that depends on `nlist` and/or `positions`.
 A tensor of forces will be returned as sum(-dE / dn) - dE / dp where the sum is over the neighbor list.
 For example, to compute a `1 / r` potential:

 ```
-graph = hoomd.tensorflow_plugin.GraphBuilder(N, N - 1)
+graph = hoomd.tensorflow_plugin.graph_builder(N, N - 1)
 #remove w since we don't care about types
 nlist = graph.nlist[:, :, :3]
 #get r